Magnetic Resonance in Chemistry

 The MRC Award for Young Scientists, established in 2006, is open to outstanding researchers under the age of 40 working with NMR spectroscopy in analytical chemistry within industry or academia in any part of the world.
 The Award will be presented annually at the EUROMAR conference and judged by the respective scientific committee.
 The Awardees will give a Magnetic Resonance in Chemistry Award Lecture at the appropriate sessions of conference, and receive a certificate and a cheque for 500 Euros.

-Brad Moores, for his talk on: "Chemically selective spin signal multiplexing with Magnetic Resonance Force Microscopy"
+Brad Moores: "Chemically selective spin signal multiplexing with Magnetic Resonance Force Microscopy"

-Pascal Fricke, Institute of Molecular Pharmacology in Berlin (FMP), for his talk: "SSNMR studies on the T3SS needle protein MxiH using proton detection and ultrafast magic angle spinning"
+Pascal Fricke: Institute of Molecular Pharmacology in Berlin (FMP): "SSNMR studies on the T3SS needle protein MxiH using proton detection and ultrafast magic angle spinning"

-Bjorn Burmann, for his talk: "Conformation and dynamics of the periplasmic membrane-protein-chaperone complexes OmpX-Skp and tOmpA-Skp"
+Bjorn Burmann: "Conformation and dynamics of the periplasmic membrane-protein-chaperone complexes OmpX-Skp and tOmpA-Skp"

 Francois-Xavier Theillet for In-cell dynamics, interactions and structural features of the human amyloidogenic protein alpha-synuclein

 John Blanchard for Developments in zero-field nmr for chemical analysis